rlorenzo/puppet-lamp/README.md

    * curl -sS http://getcomposer.org/installer | php
    * php composer.phar update --no-dev
    * php composer.phar install -d theme/uclashared
-5. Install PHPUnit by following the directions at http://docs.moodle.org/dev/PHPUnit#Installation_of_PHPUnit_via_Composer
-   * Note: To run phpunit tests, you will need to be in your Vagrant VM and in your moodle directory.
-6. Behat
+5. Behat
    * Note: Unfortunately we cannot use the VM for Behat development.
 A separate instance will need to be created.
 Please refer to https://github.com/alroman/moodle-automated-testing/wiki for additional instructions.
-7. On your host machine, go to http://localhost:8080/moodle and start using the CCLE Moodle codebase.
+6. On your host machine, go to http://localhost:8080/moodle and start using the CCLE Moodle codebase.
    * Make sure you upgraded the sample database to the newest version of the CCLE Moodle codebase.
 Login as admin/test and go to "Site administration >Notifications" and run through the upgrade process.

 ### NOTES